Blueberry Protein Muffins Recipe

 While these muffins can be a great full meal on their own, they're great paired with the following suggestions:

-Serve them with your favorite morning smoothie, like this strawberry pineapple smoothie or this mango banana smoothie.
+Serve them with your favorite morning drink, like a strawberry pineapple smoothie or this mango banana smoothie.

 You can also pair your muffins with some crisp air fryer bacon!